semlette/nfc_in_flutter/README.md

 </intent-filter>
 ```

+* Not properly tested on iOS

 ### ⚠️ Multiple reader modes

-If you start a `readNDEF()` stream a `NFCDispatchReaderMode` while another stream is active with the `NFCNormalReaderMode`, it will throw a `NFCMultipleReaderModesException`.
+If you start a `readNDEF()` stream with the reader mode set to an instance of `NFCDispatchReaderMode`, while another stream is active with the `NFCNormalReaderMode`, it will throw a `NFCMultipleReaderModesException`.

 ## Platform differences